redis/docs/content/operate/oss_and_stack/stack-with-enterprise/search/scalable-search.md

 - [Upgrade module]({{<relref "/operate/rs/references/rest-api/requests/bdbs/modules/upgrade#post-bdb-modules-upgrade">}}) to set the search module’s scaling factor.

 {{<note>}}
-Because this procedure also restarts the database shards, you should perform it during a maintenance period.
+- Because this procedure also restarts the database shards, you should perform it during a maintenance period.
+- This procedure overwrites any existing module configuration parameters.
 {{</note>}}

 The following example script uses both endpoints to configure a 4x scale factor: